daulet-serikov/mini-blog/README.md

 - user or author?
 - get rid of author index
 - unify responses
+- login and register are shown by default

 # ant issues
 - onFinish on login